What Is The Filibuster — And Why Do Some Democrats Want To End It?

 The fate of the filibuster — a 60-vote threshold for most legislation in the U.S. Senate — is again an issue of controversy among Democratic presidential candidates.

-Massachusetts Sen. Elizabeth Warren said the supermajority requirement was preventing Congress from passing popular bills — such as a background check bill.
+Massachusetts Sen. Elizabeth Warren said the supermajority requirement is preventing Congress from passing popular bills — such as a background check bill.

 Speaking immediately after her, Sen. Bernie Sanders of Vermont rejected ending the filibuster but also said he would "not wait for 60 votes" to pass priorities of his, such as "Medicare for All" or climate change legislation.
 Instead, he suggested existing parliamentary tactics to get bills through Congress without being filibustered.